-INTRODUCTION

 The purpose of this Vietnam Veterans of America (VVA) guide is simple: to present information and describe the process in a user-friendly fashion for a Vietnam veteran or (surviving) family member to file a claim for service-connected disability compensation or death benefits with the Department of Veterans Affairs (VA) for illnesses/diseases associated with exposure to Agent Orange and other related herbicides during military service.
 At the outset, please understand that the VA claims process is complicated, frustrating, and can be time-consuming.
 Please understand also that these guidelines are not legal advice.

 VVA hopes this guide will be helpful:

 - If you have never filed a VA claim for disability or death compensation because of exposure to Agent Orange; or - If you have filed a VA claim for disability or death compensation because of Agent Orange exposure and it was denied (after all appeals, if any) by the VA before September 25, 1985 (this includes claims or death benefits for Adult Onset Type II Diabetes and ancillary conditions, Parkinson's disease, ischemic heart disease, and B-cell leukemias); or - If you have filed a VA claim for disability or death compensation due to Agent Orange exposure and it was denied (after all appeals, if any) by the VA on or after September 25, 1985, or if it is still pending.
 In this situation, do not file a new claim.
-Contact the appropriate VA Regional Office in writing to confirm and ask the following: 1) whether you filed a claim; 2) what disability was claimed; 3) whether the claim was based on Agent Orange exposure; 4) whether the claim is in the VA's "Special Issue Rating System" (e.g., Nehmer) Agent Orange claim; 5) does the VA have your current mailing address; and 6) request a copy of your entire claims file, your "C-file"; or - If your claim was denied by the VA in the past, but you did not inform the VA in writing that you believed the disability or death was caused by exposure to Agent Orange.
-In this situation, re-open your claim by filing a new application that includes an attachment with the following statement: "I am re-opening the claim you denied previously, because I now have new and material evidence, namely, that I was exposed to Agent Orange in Southeast Asia (or other location), and I believe my disability (or veteran's death) is connected with my exposure to Agent Orange;" or - If you do not remember 1) whether you've ever filed a VA claim; 2) when you filed a VA claim; 3) whether you stated that the disability or death in your VA claim was due to Agent Orange exposure; or 4) you believe you have a medical condition (or the veteran's death was) due to Agent Orange exposure.
+Contact the appropriate VA Regional Office in writing to confirm and ask the following: 1) whether you filed a claim; 2) what disability was claimed; 3) whether the claim was based on Agent Orange exposure; 4) whether the claim is in the VA's "Special Issue Rating System" (e.g., Nehmer) Agent Orange claim; 5) does the VA have your current mailing address; and 6) request a copy of your entire claims file, your "C-file"; or - If you do not remember 1) whether you've ever filed a VA claim; or 2) when you filed a VA claim; 3) whether you stated that the disability or death in your VA claim was due to Agent Orange exposure; or 4) you believe you have a medical condition (or the veteran's death was) due to Agent Orange exposure.
 In this situation, file a claim as soon as possible, and request a complete copy of your C-file from the nearest VA Regional Office.
-WHAT IS AGENT ORANGE?
+You can find your nearest VA Regional Office here: http://www2.va.gov/directory/guide/division_flsh.asp?dnum=3